sleduap/ml_programming_final_project/README.md

-# The links for the final project
+#  Attention-based CNN-LSTM and random forest hybrid model for stock prediction

 Requirements
 The code has been tested running under Python 3.7.4, with the following packages and their dependencies installed: